Youngstown–Warren Regional Airport: History

-In 1981, a 225,000-ft^{2} production facility for the Commuter Aircraft Corporation was built on the west side of the airport, but the company closed down before any aircraft were built.
+An effort to combat unemployment from the closure of a local steel plant with federal loans in 1977, along with airline deregulation two years later, enticed a group proposing construction of a new regional airliner to the airport.
+In 1981, a 225,000 sqft production facility for the Commuter Aircraft Corporation was built on the west side of the airport, but the company closed down before any aircraft were built.

+By late September 1993, the facility had been renamed Youngstown–Warren Regional Airport.

+Plans in 1998 called for the construction of a 50,000 sqft cargo building and associated 5-10 acre ramp on the west side of the airport, a 500 acre industrial park west of Ridge Road and a 1,500 ft extension to the main runway.
+By early November 2000, a 24,000 sqft cargo building and four new passenger gates had been built.

 Northwest Airlines discontinued service to Detroit via Akron-Canton in September 2002, leaving the airport without scheduled airline service.
 In May 2006, Allegiant Air launched a route to Orlando/Sanford.
 It subsequently added flights to St. Petersburg/Clearwater and Myrtle Beach.
 The company ceased all of its Youngstown routes in January 2018, and the airport has lacked passenger air service.
-In July 2016 with Aerodynamics Inc. began service to Chicago–O'Hare but that service only lasted until mid-August, less than two months after it started.
+In July 2016, Aerodynamics Inc. began service to Chicago–O'Hare but that service only lasted until mid-August, less than two months after it started.

 In June 2023, local city leaders filed an application with the Department of Transportation requesting a grant valued at $1.4 million (including existing aid from other sources), in order assist in returning commercial service to the airport within the next two years.

+Plans for a 18,000 sqft aviation education center were announced in February 2025.